Artem-Mezhuev/Artem-Mezhuev/README.md

 ### 👨‍💻 About me:
-I am a testing engineer specializing in testing and quality assurance software.
-My main focus is development and execution of test scenarios, analysis of results and detection of defects.
-I have a wide technical arsenal and constantly follow the latest trends in the industry.
-My goal is to ensure that the software products work perfectly and meet the expectations of users.
+I am an aspiring testing engineer with great enthusiasm and determination to develop in the field of software quality assurance and testing.
+I have basic skills in developing and running test scenarios, analyzing test results and tracking defects.
+He is ready to actively learn and meet new challenges to expand his knowledge and skills.
+I strive for excellence in my work and fully immerse myself in the testing process to discover hidden flaws and help create high quality software.
+I am characterized by analytical thinking and attention to detail, which allows me to catch the most subtle problems and provide a high level of software quality.
+I want to work in a team where I can learn from experienced professionals and contribute to the process of software development.
+Ready to accept any tests to become a highly qualified testing engineer.

 - 📫 Contact me: [![LinkedIn Badge](https://img.shields.io/badge/-@artemmezhuev-blue?style=flat&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/artem-mezhuev/) [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white)](mailto:9228479@gmail.com)